novutec/TypoSquatting/README.md

 Novutec TypoSquatting
 =====================

-Novutec TypoSquatting lets you determine typos by a given domain name.
-We also provide international keyboard layouts for english, spanish, italian, german and more, so you can determine the typos by language.
+To determine typos for a domain name.
+We also provide international keyboard layouts for english, spanish, italian, german and more, so you can determine the typos by your language.

-There are filters for missing characters, switching characters, double hitting a button, similiar characters, adding prefixes and wrong characters.
+At first it creates domain names by an algorithm to determine by each character of the domain name the nearby characters on the keyboard.
+Afterwards it creates domain names by skipping characters and then it will switch the caracters of the given domain name.
+Then it will create domain names by another algorithm to determine simultaneously hitted keys.
+At least we are adding the prefix www and www- to the domain name and estimate similiar characters by a language based mapping.

 Copyright (c) 2007 - 2012 Novutec Inc. (http://www.novutec.com)
 Licensed under the Apache License, Version 2.0 (the "License").